 Allegra J. Midgette (she/her/hers) is the Principal Investigator (PI) of the MD Lab.
-Dr. Midgette is a Visiting Assistant Professor and ACES Fellow in the Psychological and Brain Sciences Department at Texas A&M University.
+Dr. Midgette is an Assistant Professor in the Psychological and Brain Sciences Department at Texas A&M University.
 She completed a two-year NICHD T32 postdoctoral fellowship at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill.
 She received her Ph.D. in Human Development in Education from the University of California, Berkeley.
 Dr. Midgette graduated from Brown University with a B.A. in Education, with honors, magna cum laude, and Phi Beta Kappa.
 Dr. Midgette has collaborated with scholars at the Universidade Federal do Espírito Santo (Brazil), Northeast Normal University (China), Guangdong University of Foreign Studies (China), and Seoul National University of Education (South Korea)

 Ssu Yuh Yeh is a first-year Master’s Student in Health Education at Texas A&M University.
 As part of the lab, she is in charge of interview transcriptions and inductive analysis for interview data.
 As an international student, she is able to bring her multicultural perspective to the lab.
 She focuses on mental benefits of physical activity for people who have traumas due to severe incidents in their lives.
 On her free time, she enjoys hanging out with friends, watching movies, and exercising.